Public Comment Period for Draft Removal Action Work Plan (RAW) - June 1 to July 1, 2015

 to prevent human and ecologic contact with the debris.

-The Trust is implementing temporary actions to minimize potential human exposure to the debris found in Lendrum Court while permanent remedial actions
+The Presidio Trust has implemented and is maintaining temporary actions to minimize potential human exposure to the debris found in Lendrum Court while permanent remedial actions

 2014 through Fall 2014

-Under the direction of DTSC, the Trust will conduct additional
+Under the direction of DTSC, the Presidio Trust conducted additional

 chemicals are of concern, and determine if any risk is posed to individuals living in and